1898, Bridge Street upstream on the Kennet.

 The Water Tower

 It belonged to The Reading Waterworks who leased the land in 1820 from John & William May of Castle Sreet [distant Simonds relations] who had a Mill on the site.
-Despite installing a steam engine in 1836 to pump water for the town, the water quality & pressure remained so bad that in 1868 Reading Corporation bought them out, eventually building a new tower in Calcot before demolition of this tower in 1902.
+Despite installing a steam engine in 1836 to pump water for the town, the water quality & pressure remained so bad that in 1868 Reading Corporation bought them out, eventually building a new tower in Calcot before demolition of this tower.
+The Reading Standard, July 25 1903 refers to the tower having been pulled down by Mr A D Sims.
+So it is safe to assume the this was done very shortly before that date.